dkiang/williamwest/README.md

 - Prioritizes different rhyming words in each couplet
 - Generates multiple couplets at once for variety
 - Supports saving favorite couplets locally
+- Allows drag-and-drop reordering of favorites
+- Enables copying favorites as a complete poem

 ### Modern Web Interface
 - Clean, minimalist design with elegant typography